53. The True Reason for Ineffective Work

-In my recent visits to the churches, I often heard leaders and workers say that some people, after attending fellowship with me, became negative, weak and lacked motivation to continue seeking.
+Some time ago, when I went to the church for gatherings I would often hear leaders and co-workers say that some brothers and sisters, after attending fellowship with me, became negative, weak, and lacked motivation to continue in their seeking.
 Others felt it too challenging to believe in God and misunderstood God.
-Some said that their condition was fine before they met with me, but as soon as they saw me, they felt tremendously pressured and uncomfortable. … When I heard all this, my heart sank, and I felt terribly wronged—every time I came to have fellowship with them I would stay for a number of days, and, in order to solve their problems, I fanned through and cited countless passages of the word of God, talking until my mouth was dry, and all the while thinking that my efforts had yielded good results.
+Some said that their condition was fine before they met with me, but after they saw me, they felt tremendously pressured and uncomfortable. … Hearing this, my heart sank, and I felt terribly wronged—every time I came to have fellowship with them I would stay for a number of days, and, in order to resolve their problems, I would comb through all sorts of chapters and cite countless passages of the word of God, talking until my mouth was dry, and all the while thinking that my efforts were yielding good results.
 I never imagined that things would turn out like this.
-Why did this happen?
-I held this question in my thoughts as I prayed to God, “Oh God, I am surely at fault for all that has happened, but I don’t know where I went wrong.
+Why had this happened?
+I held this question in my thoughts as I prayed to God, “Oh God, I am surely at fault for the outcome, but I don’t know where I went wrong.
 I ask for Your guidance, so that I may become more aware of my faults.
 I am willing to wait to receive Your enlightenment.”

-I offer thanks to God for showing me the real reason why my work had been ineffective.
-Afterward, I consciously worked to commune God’s will and requests according to my brothers’ and sisters’ conditions.
-I discussed why God would have them act in the way He requested, how His earnest intentions reflected in their lives and what kind of effect He expected to have.
-I also discussed how they could work with God to be in accordance with His will. … After communing in this way, I truly saw God’s blessings: My brothers and sisters began to understand God’s will and witness God’s salvation.
-They came to understand that the price God has paid for all man is beyond comprehension.
-They started to understand their rebellious nature, were willing to seek the truth and felt motivated to fulfill their duties.
+I offered thanks to God for showing me the real reason why my duty had been ineffective.
+From then on, I began consciously seeking out the relevant truths based on my brothers’ and sisters’ states, trying to grasp what the essence of their problems was, and then sharing fellowship on God’s will and His requests for mankind based on His words.
+I talked about why God would have us act in the way He requested, what His earnest intentions were for us, what kind of effect He expected to have, and how we could work with God to be in accordance with His will.
+After communing in this way, I saw God’s blessings: My brothers and sisters began to understand God’s will and witness God’s salvation.
+They came to understand that the price God has paid for man is beyond comprehension.
+They started to have some understanding of their rebellious nature, became willing to pursue the truth, and felt motivated to fulfill their duties.